Cristina Cabaña

 Cristina Cabaña Pérez (born 6 May 1993) is a Spanish judoka.

-Introduced to Judo at school in Merida, Spain, ahe trains in Brunete, Spain, with her coach Joaquin Ruiz Llorente.
+Introduced to Judo at school in Merida, Spain, she trains in Brunete, Spain, with her coach Joaquin Ruiz Llorente.
 She was selected to compete at the 2020 Summer Games and drawn against Kiyomi Watanabe.

 She won the silver medal in the women's 63 kg event at the 2022 Mediterranean Games held in Oran, Algeria.